mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     - All tests of a test case share their referenced nodes

-    To save memory though, these check nodes all lie in the same model for each test case.
+    To save memory, these check nodes all lie in the same model for each test case.
 References to other nodes outside the test case will only need to be copied once and shared by all tests of that test case.
-As a result, the IDs of check nodes change, and the IDs of non-check-nodes are the same as in the original model.
+As a result, the IDs of check nodes change, and non-check-node IDs are the same as in the original model.

     ```java
     // nodes in this model that are not check-nodes of this test case will only be there once
     assert 1 equals dataRef.model.nodes(Chunk).size;
     ```

-    Consequently, multiple tests of the same test case are not fully isolated.
+    Consequently, multiple tests of the same test case are only partially isolated.
 In the following example, both tests assert and do the same, yet *test3* passes while *test4* fails.
-The data element is now located in a separate chunk outside the test case and the check-node is a reference to it.
+The data element is now located in a separate chunk outside the test case, and the check node references it.
 As a result, *test4* is running red because *test3* already modified the referenced node.

     ![tests share non check nodes](tests_share_non_check_nodes.png){width="600px"}